maxwellmattryan/PersonalWebsite/README.md

         - Retrieves list of all profiles in the database
         - 200
     - `GET /api/profiles/:id`
-        - Retrieves a single profile corresponding to the `id` path parameter
+        - Retrieves a single profile with the corresponding `id`
         - 200
     - `PUT /api/profiles/:id`
         - Upserts profile data from the client for the profile with the corresponding `id`